Continuity of care is the process by which patients and their physician-led care teams cooperatively manage health issues over time.

 Five-star patient experiences

-During 2016, we completed a study of over 1,000 online patient reviews of care providers from doctors’ offices to urgent cares.
-The stories and narratives written by patients—combined with their numerical ratings of their experience—demonstrate the power of the provider-patient relationship to invigorate continuity of care.
+During 2016, we completed a study of over 1,000 online patient reviews of care providers from doctors’ offices to urgent care.
+The stories and narratives written by patients—combined with the numerical ratings of their experience demonstrate the power of the provider-patient relationship to invigorate continuity of care.

 In the patient’s own words, a 5-star patient experience has certain qualities: